sfc-gh-dproksch/snowflake-hol/data-processing/sharing-data/SharingData.md

 - On the consumer side, a read-only database is created from the share.
 Access to this database is configurable using the same, standard role-based access control that Snowflake provides for all objects in the system.

+## Reader Account

+Data sharing is only supported between Snowflake accounts.
+As a data provider, you might wish to share data with a consumer who does not already have a Snowflake account and/or is not ready to become a licensed Snowflake customer.

+To facilitate sharing data with these consumers, Snowflake supports providers creating reader accounts.
+Reader accounts (formerly known as “read-only accounts”) provide a quick, easy, and cost-effective way to share data without requiring the consumer to become a Snowflake customer.

+Each reader account belongs to the provider account that created it.
+Similar to standard consumer accounts, the provider account uses shares to share databases with reader accounts; however, a reader account can only consume data from the provider account that created it.

+Users in a reader account can query data that has been shared with it, but cannot perform any of the DML tasks that are allowed in a full account (data loading, insert, update, etc.).

+## Data Consumer

+## Data Producer

 [Return to Data Processing](../Data-Processing.md)